Why Your Click-Through Rate (CTR) Isn’t the Only Metric That Matters

 Woman analyzing web analytics conversion funnel on screen

 Consider these additional metrics to get a full picture of your marketing efforts and improve ROI.
+When planning initiatives, using a structured set of questions for building effective marketing campaigns ensures these metrics align with clear objectives.
 Remember, CTR should be analyzed in conjunction with other metrics such as Conversion Rate, Customer Acquisition Cost, and Cost Per Click to gain a deeper understanding of user behavior within the sales funnel:

 • Conversion Rate: Measures the percentage of visitors who complete a desired action after clicking your ad.
 This metric is crucial for understanding how well your sales funnel performs.

 • Quality Score: Platforms like Google Ads assign a score based on the relevance of your keywords, ads, and landing pages.
+Conducting competitor site analysis for keywords and content can reveal opportunities to improve this relevance.
 A better quality score leads to lower ad spend and better ad position.

 • Cost Per Click (CPC): Knowing how much you pay for each click helps evaluate if the traffic you’re getting is cost-effective.